aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 There are two additional types that you will need to add in this file.

 - `MyPluginState`: This type will be used to define the state of your client, this state will be stored in the context and it will be accessible by the modules.
 This type should extend the `ClientState` type from `@aragon/sdk-client-common`.
+This type will include values that will be used by internally by the modules and that should be persisted in the context, for example a client for a service.

 - `MyPluginOverriddenState`: This type will be used to track what values have been modified and what values are default.
 This type should also extend the `OverriddenState` type from `@aragon/sdk-client-common`.